April 17, 2017 | BITE: My Journal

 Of course, we expect dramatic explosions of flowers.
 That’s the Masson family traidition.

 About Charles Masson’s new Majorelle at the Lowell, the first thing to say is: It’s beautiful.
 The lounge is a gem.
 There’s a garden in glass (although I won’t sit there because the throbbing light would make me dizzy).
 But the main dining room feels very welcoming, special, well-mannered, actually quite rich.
 Rich indeed.
 Dinner is expensive -- entrées $35 to $68 -- but this crowd can afford it.
+7/31/2017: PLEASE NOTE: The new dinner menu is no longer a la carte.
+It is now $110 prix fixe.

 The garden dining room is wrapped in glass with vibrating lights indicating water.